ooni/probe-cli/docs/design/dd-003-step-by-step.md

 what could have been the original messages basing our judgment only on the results of LookupHost.
-Likewise, the decorator approach requires us to wrap things, while we can collect getaddrinfo results in a way that almost feels embarrassing in its simplicity:
+Likewise, the decorator approach requires us to wrap things, while we can collect getaddrinfo results in a way that almost feels embarrassing in its simplicity (and where we could quite easily get the `CNAME` and getaddrinfo's return code):

 ```Diff
  // In internal/netxlite/getaddrinfo_cgo.go